Print this role profile

 |Consultancy||CNSL||5||Takes responsibility for understanding client requirements, collecting data, delivering analysis and problem resolution.
 Identifies, evaluates and recommends options, implementing if required.
 Collaborates with, and facilitates stakeholder groups, as part of formal or informal consultancy agreements.
 Seeks to fully address client needs, enhancing the capabilities and effectiveness of client personnel, by ensuring that proposed solutions are properly understood and appropriately exploited.|

 |IT infrastructure||ITOP||4||Provides technical expertise to enable the correct application of operational procedures.
-Uses network management tools to determine network load and performance statistics.
-Contributes to the planning and implementation of maintenance and installation work, including building and management of systems and components in virtualised computing environments.
-Implements agreed network changes and maintenance routines.
+Uses infrastructure management tools to determine load and performance statistics.
+Contributes to the planning and implementation of maintenance and installation work, including building and configuration of infrastructure components in virtualised environments.
+Implements agreed infrastructure changes and maintenance routines.
+Configures tools to automate the provisioning, testing and deployment of new and changed infrastructure.
 Identifies operational problems and contributes to their resolution, checking that they are managed in accordance with agreed standards and procedures.
 Provides reports and proposals for improvement, to specialists, users and managers.|

-Queensland Government roles align with the Queensland Public Service Workforce Capability Success Profile.
+Queensland Government roles align with the Leadership competencies for Queensland.

-When developing a Role Description, identify the role type and then focus on the most important attributes and create a balance between SFIA skills and leadership skills.
+When developing a role description, identify the role type and then focus on the most important attributes and create a balance between SFIA skills and leadership skills.

 A hardware engineer will have a minimum of a bachelor level degree in engineering, computer science or information technology.